pcqpcq/open-source-android-apps/README.md

 > I'll push awesome projects when I find any.
 > It's WELCOMED for you to [star](https://github.com/pcqpcq/open-source-android-apps/stargazers) and [fork](https://github.com/pcqpcq/open-source-android-apps#fork-destination-box) this project.
 > If you know something that is not here, it'll be great if you could make a [Pull Request](https://github.com/pcqpcq/open-source-android-apps/pulls).
-> All applications are sorted in various categories
+> All applications are sorted in various categories.
+Usually according to their categories in [Google Play](https://play.google.com).

 # What?